A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: Conclusions

 \section{Conclusions}

 We believe that this paper has made several important contributions.
 We have proposed a new class of entropy measures and studied their properties in detail.
-This family has several distinguishing features, the most remarkable of which is the scale invariance property.
-This two parameter family of entropies contains the Renyi entropy as a special case; the family can, in fact, be viewed as an appropriate Renyi entropy of the escort distribution associated with a given sub-probability distribution.
+This family has several distinguishing features, the most remarkable of which is the scale-invariance property.
+This two parameter family of entropies contains the R\'{e}nyi entropy as a special case; the family can, in fact, be viewed as an appropriate R\'{e}nyi entropy of the escort distribution associated with a given sub-probability distribution.
 We have derived the MaxEnt distribution corresponding to our family of entropies under the Tsallis non-extensive constraints.
-This is in fact the first scale invariant family of generalized entropies which provides the usual Maxwell-Boltzmann MaxEnt theorem of Shannon under nonextensive conditions.
+This is in fact the first scale-invariant family of generalized entropies which provides the usual Maxwell-Boltzmann MaxEnt theorem of Shannon under nonextensive conditions.
 The relation and link between this research and our previous work in \cite{Ghosh/Basu:2018} have also been carefully explained.
-And finally, we have developed the corresponding cross-entropies and studied some of their important properties including those of their minimizers.
+And finally, we have developed the corresponding cross entropies and studied some of their important properties including those of their minimizers.
 We have also provided a sub-family of the cross entropy measures which leads to extensive results under the non-extensive framework, providing an instance of a case where the two concepts are combined.

 The present paper further opens up several interesting future research problems.
 The first one would be the application of our new entropy and cross entropy measures in generalizing the concept of code-length or related information measures and the inference under source uncertainty or noisy channels.
-It will also be interesting to generalize and study the statistical physics and thermodynamic concepts through the use of new LNE family and its MaxEnt distributions; this will generalize the Renyi thermodynamics and its applications.
+It will also be interesting to generalize and study the statistical physics and thermodynamic concepts through the use of the new LNE family and its MaxEnt distributions; this will generalize the R\'{e}nyi thermodynamics and its applications.
 Since it is already known that the minimizer of the associated relative entropy measure leads to robust statistical inference \cite{Ghosh/Basu:2018}, it will also be interesting to study the applications of the LNE, its MaxEnt and the LNCE measures in different statistical and general inferential problems which are expected to provide robust solutions under data contaminations or outliers.
-We hope to pursue some of these extensions in our future works.
+We hope to pursue some of these extensions in our future work.